qmk/qmk_firmware/keyboards/lets_split_vitamins/readme.md

 ```bash
 make lets_split_vitamins/rev1:default:avrdude
 ```

+If you are on windows, scroll down to flashing, to see how to handle that.

 For more information on customizing keymaps, take a look at the primary documentation for [Customizing Your Keymap](/readme.md##customizing-your-keymap) in the main readme.md.